 If a defendant has a disagreement with their court-appointed attorney that cannot be resolved, the defendant may request the court to appoint a new attorney.
 It is not uncommon for defendants to have problems with their attorney, such as not being able to contact them or having a strategic disagreement.
 If the defendant requests a new court-appointed lawyer, she should be prepared to give the judge specific reasons for the request.
 This does not guarantee that the request will be granted, as there is no right to choose a specific court-appointed attorney.
 However, the request will be more likely to be granted if the defendant can provide specific reasons why they need a new attorney.

 At any time during the criminal case, including before the arraignment hearing, any defendant with the means to do so is free to hire their own private criminal defense attorney.
 That attorney must be licensed to practice in DC (or admitted through the pro hac vice process) and file a praecipe with the Criminal Clerk’s Office indicating that their client would like to terminate the representation of the court-appointed attorney.

 DC NLG Representation

-While the DC NLG can serve as a source of legal information and support to defendants and their attorneys, we do not usually provide direct representation to persons who have been arrested during a demonstration.
-DC has a unique criminal defense bar that is comprised of the DC Public Defender Service and nearly 200 court-appointed (CJA) attorneys who handle almost all of the criminal cases in the DC.
+DC has a unique criminal defense bar that is largely comprised of the DC Public Defender Service and nearly 200 court-appointed (CJA) attorneys who handle the vast majority of the criminal cases in the DC.
 Hence, there are relatively few private criminal defense attorneys in DC, and only a fraction of those attorneys are affiliated with the DC NLG.
-While we will usually be unable to provide direct representation, we can provide other services such as courtroom support and legal assistance to your defense counsel.
+While the DC NLG is usually unable to provide direct legal representation, we can provide other services such as legal information, courtroom support, and assistance to your defense counsel.

 Please consult the NLG Referral Directory for a list of NLG-affiliated attorneys.